 As part of a nearly $2 million University of Illinois System initiative, fourteen projects were selected from more than 50 proposals to bolster and encourage the arts and humanities at the system’s universities in Urbana-Champaign, Chicago and Springfield–one of which will result in a new medical humanities curriculum for both undergraduates in the system and medical students in the Carle Illinois College of Medicine.
-Stephanie Hilger, who has been integral in developing the medical humanities thread at Carle Illinois, has been awarded a $100,000 portion of this initiative to support her efforts in bridging the humanities and health sciences for students pursuing careers in health.
+Stephanie Hilger, who has been involved in developing the medical humanities thread at Carle Illinois, has been awarded a $100,000 portion of this initiative to support her efforts in bridging the humanities and health sciences for students pursuing careers in health.

 The Carle Illinois curriculum was specifically designed at the intersection of medicine and engineering, training its students to approach medicine using a problem-solving mindset in order to leverage technology to improve patient care.
 While medical machines and technology have greatly advanced the scope of treatment available to patients, these tools are designed to allow physicians more time to treat the whole person.
 Developing the medical humanities curriculum will propel Carle Illinois to fulfill its commitment to a high-tech, high-touch learning environment for its students.